jarondlk/jaronchai-blog/pages/about.markdown

 Systems outgrow themselves.
 So I rebuild — with *new context and fewer assumptions*.

-I like quiet systems and quiet mornings.
-I like loud thoughts and loud music.
-I like to do one thing at a time.

-I plan in dashboards.
-I take notes like wiki pages.
-But I still leave room for spontaneous ideas.

-Some of my best work starts as a hobby.
-Some of my best systems begin as accidents.

 *I take my work seriously, but not myself.*

-I’m designing a system that grows deliberately and leaves room for good detours.
+I’m designing my system to grow deliberately and leaves room for good detours.

 ---